XS-MLVP/mlvp-portal/content/crowdsourcing/kunming_lake/02_ITLB.en.md

 ### Participate in Verification
 This verification task uses the [verification framework](https://github.com/XS-MLVP/UnityChipForXiangShan) provided by the UnityChipForXiangShan repository.
 After verification, submit a Pull Request (PR) to the repository.

-For this ITLB verification task, since the ITLB is a submodule of the MMU, the entire ITLB module will be verified as a whole.
+In this ITLB verification task, since the ITLB itself is an MMU submodule, tasks will no longer be divided by submodules.
+Participants will be required to validate the entire ITLB module.
 Grading will be based on testing completeness (e.g., coverage metrics).
-During verification, you will need to define test points based on self-selected functional areas.
-Functional points and their difficulty levels are as follows:
+During verification, you must define test points by self-selecting functional areas based on the detailed descriptions provided in the [ITLB Documentation](https://open-verify.cc/UnityChipForXiangShan/docs/98_ut/01_frontend/02_itlb/).
+All functional points and their corresponding difficulty levels are as follows:

 | **Functional Category** | **Feature** | **Description** | **Difficulty** |
 |-------------------------|---------------------|-----------------------------------------------------------------------|-----|